hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 ---
 layout: post
-title: Cookiecutter, and the Fork Not Taken
+title: The Fork Not Taken
 date: 2020-02-11
 categories: [reproducibility, cookiecutter, easydata]
-excerpt: "The cookiecutter project is facing a fork.
-Their problems boil down to a clash between economies: gift culture, and capitalism."
+excerpt: "The cookiecutter project is facing a fork, and their problem is one found throughout the Open Source world.
+It's a clash between economies: gift culture, and capitalism."
 ---

-**TL;DR**: The cookiecutter project is facing a fork.
-Their problem is one found throughout the Open Source world.
+**TL;DR**: The cookiecutter project is facing a fork, and their problem is one found throughout the Open Source world.
 It's a clash between economies: gift culture, and capitalism.

-> Two roads diverged in a yellow wood, \\
-> And sorry I could not travel both
-> --Robert Frost, The Road Not Taken
+The solution is to pick one.
+It doesn't matter which.
+Just know the repercussions of what you pick.

 ## A Fork in the Road